LeaVerou/html-syntax-guidelines/README.md

 - Use all lowercase in docs.
 - No camelCase, no hyphens, no underscores.
 - Prefer nouns
-- Prefer single words (after the hyphen in custom elements).
+- Prefer single words.
 Two words are more rare but there is precedent.
 Avoid names of three words or more.
 - Avoid abbreviations to save only a few characters.
 	- E.g. it's `<video>`, not `<vid>`, `<source>` not `<src>`
 	- Many older element names are abbreviated.
 At the time, saving characters was very important, but these days readability is a bigger focus